saucelabs/sauce-school/README.md

 ```
 npm install && npm install -g gulp-cli
 ```
+use `sudo npm install -g gulp-cli` if you aren't currently in superuser status.

 ### 5. Add .md files and use [Claat](https://github.com/googlecodelabs/tools) to render an HTML page/ JSON file.
 <!-- -->